andreszlima/bookstore/README.md

   - Browse books by category
   - Books have authors and publishers
   - Bootstrap layout is used
-  - Books, categories, author and publishers can be added from the frontend
+  - Books, categories, author and publishers can be added, edited and removed from the frontend

 ## What I learned with this project